IvanGoncharov/graphql-constraints-spec/README.md

 - Object Field Arguments Definition
 - Directive Argument Definition

-**NOTE**: Wrapper Constrain Directives can't be applied to Scalar Definitions
+**NOTE**: Wrapper Constraints Directives can't be applied to Scalar Definitions

 Wrapper Constraints Directives do not override GraphQL standard wrappers semantics and runtime behavior.
 Moreover, each Wrapper Constraints Directive is compatible only with specific GraphQL wrapper.

-Applying directive to field definition, argument definition or input field definition without matching wrapper type should result in error.
+Applying a directive to a field definition, an argument definition or an input field definition without matching a wrapper type should result in an error.

 ### @list
 `@list` directive is used to describe list values.
 Instance is valid if it is a list according to the Serialization Format (e.g. JSON)

-#### Contstrains
+#### Constraints

 ##### maxItems
 The value of this constraint MUST be a non-negative integer.
 An instance is valid if only its size is less than, or equal to, the value of this directive.

 ##### minItems
 The value of this constraint MUST be a non-negative integer.